kaidawe/documentation/API/model-function/request-file-data/get.md

 >    "file_name": "string: name of the model",
 >    "file_hash": "string: hash/UID of the model",
 >    "upload_timestamp": "int: unix timestamp of when the model was uploaded",
->    "creator": "string: name of the user who uploaded the model",
+>    "creator": "string: name of the user who uploaded the model", -
 >    "file_owner": "string: user or organization that the model belongs to",
 >    "extract_progress": "boolean: model can be used for comparisons",
 >    "thumbnail_url": "string: url to the thumbnail of the model",
 >    "texture_count": "int: number of scannable textures that a model has",
+>    "description": "string: provided description of model", -
 >    "valid": "boolean: model is valid",
->    "noAI": "boolean: model cant be used to train AI",
+>    "noAI": "boolean: model cant be used to train AI", -
->    "createdWithAI": "boolean: model was created with AI",
+>    "createdWithAI": "boolean: model was created with AI", -
->    "accreditations": "string: field for other people or groups that helped make the model",
+>    "accreditations": "string: field for other people or groups that helped make the model", -
 >    "labels": {
 >       "labels": "json array: list of labels and their related data",
 >       "moderation_labels": "json array: list of explicit labels and their related data",
 >       "brand_labels": "json array: list of brand labels and their related data",
->       "categories": "json array: list of user submit labels and their related data"
+>       "categories": "json array: list of user submit labels and their related data" -
 >    },
->    "tags": "string array: list of tags submit by the user",
+>    "tags": "string array: list of tags submit by the user", -
->    "distributions": "json array: list of distributors and related data",
+>    "distributions": "json array: list of distributors and related data", -
 >    "texture_matches": "array of json arrays: there is one json array for each texture in the model, these will contain json's with related data to the match",
 >    "total_vertices": "int: total vertices in the model",
->    "total_triangles": "int: total triangles in the model"
+>    "total_triangles": "int: total triangles in the model",
+>    "customUID": "string: a custom uid that the user can set", -
+>    "customKVP": "json array: a list of key-value pairs set by both the user and system" -
 >  }
 >```